-3.3L Engine Accessory Drive Belt Remove/Install 25 General Information .
-23

-• For conventional V-belts affix the Burroughs gauge (Special Tool C-4162) to the belt.
+page 3.3L Engine Accessory Drive Belt Remove/Install General Information gauge (Special Tool C-4162) to the belt.
 Adjust the belt tension for New or Used belt as prescribed in the Belt Tension Chart.
-For a Poly-V belt affix the Poly-V Burroughs gauge to the belt and then apply specified tension to the belt as prescribed in the Belt Tension Chart.
+For a Poly-V belt affix the Poly-V Burroughs gauge to the belt and then apply specified tension to the belt as prescribed in the Belt Tension Chart